covcom/300CEM/Week_03_XML_and_Gradle/README.md

 //Configuration code...
 }```

-I'm sure you understand most of the configurations already e.g. applicationId and targetSdkVersion.
-There're two new configurations: buldTypes refers to whether it's 'release' or 'debug'.
+Most of the configurations e.g. applicationId and targetSdkVersion have been explained already.
+There're two new configurations: buildTypes refers to whether it's 'release' or 'debug'.
 If it's release we'll apply a tool called ProGuard to it. productFlavors refers to, for example, if it's a free (lite) version or a paid (full) version.
 We could set up two different flavors here and Gradle will build both for us.
 Click [here](http://developer.android.com/tools/building/configuring-gradle.html#workBuildVariants) for an example app with build variants.

 > What ProGuard does is 'shrinks, optimizes, and obfuscates your code by removing unused code and renaming classes, fields, and methods with semantically obscure names'.
 See [here](https://developer.android.com/tools/help/proguard.html) for details.